yosefrow/scalable-shop/cm-api/README.md

 # Customer Management API

+Customer-Management API for scalable-shop

+1. Provide an API that's queried by customer-management server
+2. Consume events from Kafka that were produced by cm-server service

+## Data structures

+1. Each purchase consists of the following fields
+    1.  **username:**: name of the user purchasing
+    2.  **userid**: id of the user purchasing
+    3.  **price**: price of the item
+    4.  **timestamp**: when the purchase was received

+## API Definition

+- /
+  - returns information about the API
+- /healthz
+  - returns 200, "Success" when successful
+- /buyList/{user}
+  - GET route - Return purchases for given user

 ## app.js

-1. Method: Get all customer purchases - for specific customer (userid)
+1. Method: Get all customer purchases for specific customer (username)
     1. Query mongoDB for list of all customer purchases
     2. Read purchase from MongoDB by username
-    3. Each purchase consists of the following fields
-        1.  **username:**
-        2.  **userid**
-        3.  **price**
-        4.  **timestamp**

 2. Main Loop: Kafka Consumer
     1. Watch for and consume messages from Kafka
-        1. Messages contain “buy” request data object
+        1. Messages contain purchases that were posted to /buy in cm-server
-            1.  username, userid, price, timestamp
         2. Calls method to insert data into MongoDB

-## API Definition

-- /
-  - returns information about the api
-- /healthz
-  - returns 200, "Success" when successful
-- /buyList/{user}
-  - GET route - Return purchases for given user

 ## kafka-config.js

 Initialize kafka consumer configuration as an importable module.
-Provide method to consume for kafka-controller
+Provide method to consume from Kafka provided to app.js

 ## mongodb-client.js